CircumArctic Rangifer Monitoring and Assessment Network: Organization

 CARMA "has a small organizing committee coordinated through the Northern Research Institute (NRI) of Yukon College in Whitehorse, Yukon, Canada."
 CARMA is a network under the CBMP Circumpolar Biodiversity Monitoring Program (CBMP) which delivers biodiversity status to the Conservation of Arctic Flora and Fauna (CAFF) group which reports directly to the Arctic Council (AC).
 CARMA included scientists from Canada, Iceland, Norway, Sweden, Finland, Denmark, the United States and Russia.

 Tools and resources

 Tools and resources in 2004 included the caribou anatomy atlas, voices of caribou people, standardized monitoring protocols, manuals, community training video, climate database, CARMA database, models and a website.

 Conferences and publications

 In 2012 CARMA produced the report entitled "CARMA 8 Moving Forward: Knowledge to Action."

 In 2013 CARMA published "CARMA’s MERRA-based caribou range climate database" in the journal Rangifer.

-CARMA representatives presented at the 16th North American Caribou Workshop, the "foremost conference of its kind addressing caribou biology, research and management", held in Thunder Bay, Ontario, in May 2016 organized by the Ontario Ministry of Natural Resources and Forestry, Wildlife Conservation Society Canada, Trent University and Sustainable Forestry Initiative and Amec Foster Wheeler.
+CARMA representatives presented at the 16th North American Caribou Workshop, the "foremost conference of its kind addressing caribou biology, research and management", held in Thunder Bay, Ontario, in May 2016 organized by the Ontario Ministry of Natural Resources and Forestry, Wildlife Conservation Society Canada, Trent University, Sustainable Forestry Initiative, and Amec Foster Wheeler.